cguertin14/cguertin14/README.md

 My name is Charles and I'm from Montreal.

 Big Cloud-Native fan.
 All things Kubernetes.
 SRE above everything else.

-Let's go.
+Constantly learning.

 <!--
 **cguertin14/cguertin14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.